marco-milanesi/lqr-ppo/README.md

 ## Linear Quadratic Regulator (LQR)
-`TP1_Forearm_movements_and_LQR_model.ipynb`  introduces LQR by first performing basic manipulations of the data and then manually applying the LQR.
+<a href=https://github.com/marco-milanesi/lqr-ppo/blob/main/Source/Forearm%20Movements%20LQR%20Model.ipynb>`./Source/Forearm Movements LQR Model.ipynb`</a> introduces LQR by first performing basic manipulations of the data and then manually applying the LQR.
 I The data used in this laboratory exercise come from a 2011 experiment where participants aimed towards a thin line using 5 different strategies ranging from fast to precise.
 The data can be found in the `Dataset` folder.

 The lab has 4 parts: the first part is about basic manipulations of the data, and visualizing that data.
 The second and third part are ”courses”, and we will treat them together.
 The fourth part is about applying what you just learned in the course.